JenHLee/hackathon/README.md

 - This web application is built for self-mental assessment. ⏰ Users answer different questions every day and save their answers so that they can comprehend their emotions deeply.
 Furthermore, it recommends the local Calgary places to users by their answers so that we can expect to give a direct solution to users to make them feel better, and contribute to local business as well.

 ## 🌱 Features
-- set the loading animations
+- Set the loading animations
-- save username in localStorage with JSON
+- Save username in localStorage with JSON
 - Save user's answer with MongoDB
 - Recommend Calgary local place following by user's self mental assessment result